Anxieties resurface as gunfire erupts on NYC subway

 In 2017, an Islamic State group sympathizer detonated a pipe bomb strapped to his chest in a subway station near the Port Authority Bus Terminal, injuring several bystanders.

 That same year, the city began expanding the use of vehicle-blocking sidewalk barriers after two attacks.
-In one, a man who prosecutors said was supportive of IS drove a rented truck down a bicycle path along the Hudson River, killing eight people and maiming others.
-In another, a psychologically disturbed man drove a car at high speed into pedestrians in Times Square, killing one and injuring as many as 20.
+In one, a man who prosecutors said was also supportive of IS drove a rented truck down a bicycle path along the Hudson River, killing eight people and maiming others.
+In another, a psychologically disturbed man drove a car at high speed into pedestrians in Times Square, killing one and injuring at least 20.

-Christopher Herrmann, a former city police officer who is now a professor at the John Jay College of Criminal Justice, said episodes like Tuesday’s shooting are bound to provoke a new round of anxiety, especially among people who use the subway.
+Christopher Herrmann, a former city police officer who is now a professor at the John Jay College of Criminal Justice, said episodes like Tuesday’s are bound to provoke a new round of anxiety, especially among subway riders.

 “With 9/11, you have a specific target: the World Trade Center,” Herrmann said.
 “A lot of people can wrap their heads around that.”

-But the seeming randomness of this week’s attack “really invokes a lot of fear and worry,” he said, “because most people don’t consider themselves a target.”
+But the seeming randomness of Tuesday’s attack “really invokes a lot of fear and worry,” he said, “because most people don’t consider themselves a target.”

-During Tuesday’s evening commute, some subway riders expressed concern while others shrugged it off as an everyday risk.
+Some subway riders expressed concern while others shrugged it off as an everyday risk.

-“Sadly, this is the society we’re in,” said rider Blanca Palacio.
-“We don’t know when it is going to happen, where it is going to happen.
-It can happen anywhere.
-We’re taking a risk every day, and it’s not just in the subway.
-It’s everywhere.”

-Alexi Vizhnay considered boarding a ferry across the East River after work Tuesday afternoon but decided to take his chances on the subway.
+Alexi Vizhnay considered boarding a ferry across the East River after work Tuesday but decided to take his chances on the subway.
 It was simply the most efficient way to get home to Queens.

 “There’s a lot of things that happen out of your control,” he said.
 “As tragic as it is, all I can do is remind myself to be vigilant and be cautious.”

+By Wednesday morning, the station where the shot-up train pulled into had reopened and commuters were once again on their way.

+“You have to be more vigilant of your surroundings.
+But scared?
+No,” said Ana Marrero, who has taken the subway to work for 30 years.
+“You think of the tragedy and the people that were hurt, but you have no other choice and do what you have to do.”

-Associated Press writers Jennifer Peltz and Michael R. Sisak, and photographer Seth Wenig and video journalist Joseph B. Frederick contributed to this report.
+Associated Press journalists Jennifer Peltz, Jim Mustian, Michael R. Sisak, Seth Wenig and Joseph B. Frederick contributed to this report.